testdouble/mocktail/docs/support/api.md

 ```

 [**Obligatory warning:** Mocktail does its best to ensure that other threads
-won't be affected when you replace the singleton methods on a type, but your
+won't be affected when you replace the globally-referenceable methods on a type,
-mileage may very!
-Singleton methods are global and code that introspects or
+but your mileage may very!
+Singleton methods are global and code that
-invokes a replaced method in a peculiar-enough way could lead to hard-to-track
+introspects or invokes a replaced method in a peculiar-enough way could lead to
-down bugs.
-(If this concerns you, then the fact that class methods are
+hard-to-track down bugs.
+(If this concerns you, then the fact that class methods
-effectively global state may be a great reason not to rely too heavily on
+are effectively global state may be a great reason not to rely too heavily on
 them!)]

 ## Debugging